-- Competed and adopted the district's first Long-range Transit Plan project (LRTP) in December 2022. - Continued planning and development work for the South Salem Transit Center. - Activities related to establishing a new electronic fare card program (E-Fare) for the District, including Title VI analysis for this project. - Work on signal prioritization to provide green light extension and queue-jump signal control. - Work on the 2024-2025 STIF.
+- Completed and adopted the district's first Long-range Transit Plan project (LRTP) in December 2022. - Continued planning and development work for the South Salem Transit Center. - Activities related to establishing a new electronic fare card program (E-Fare) for the District, including Title VI analysis for this project. - Work on signal prioritization to provide green light extension and queue-jump signal control. - Work on the 2024-2025 Statewide Transportation Improvement Fund (STIF) project selection.